 - Our confidential helpline and information service offers practical and emotional support from Monday to Friday 9am-9pm.
-Telephone 0300 0110 122 Email helpline@pspassociation.org.uk - Our Helpline Care Navigators offer a listening ear as well as information on symptom management, improving quality of life, guidance on our services and other specialist services you may be entitled to.
-They strive to ensure people have access to local support and can act as a link to health professionals in your area. - Our support groups provide the opportunity to meet others and share experiences. - We publish a wide range of information, including a step by step guide to living with PSP & CBD. - Our online forum Healthunlocked is a safe place for families affected by PSP & CBD to share experiences.
+Telephone 0300 0110 122 Email helpline@pspassociation.org.uk - Our Helpline Care Navigators offer a listening ear as well as information on symptom management, improving quality of life and how to access services.
+They strive to ensure people have access to good local support and a local keyworker to coordinate their care, wherever possible. - Our support groups provide the opportunity to meet others and share experiences. - We publish a wide range of information, including a step by step guide to living with PSP & CBD. - Our online forum Healthunlocked is a safe place for people affected by PSP & CBD to share experiences.